Director & Audition NotesMad Libs Live! will be directed by Carter Wallace with Music Direction by Ayrian Norman.

 Audition Materials

-Sides/scenes will be handed out at auditions.
+These auditions will be cold reads.
+Scenes will be handed out at auditions.

-If you'd like a copy of the script, please e-mail carter@backdortheatre.org
+If you'd like a copy of the script, please e-mail carter@backdortheatre.org or toftcassie@gmail.com

-If you'd like a copy of the script, please e-mail carter@backdortheatre.org
+If you'd like a copy of the script, please e-mail carter@backdortheatre.org or toftcassie@gmail.com

 Character Descriptions